ballerkobe808/invest/README - INVESTING.md

 | 35%      |  $400,001 to $600,000  |  $91,379 plus 35% of the amount over $400,000 |
 | 37%      |    $600,001 or more    | $161,379 plus 37% of the amount over $600,000 |

-### HElOC

-HELOCs are Home Equity Lines of Credit.
-It is a line of credit against the equity in your property that is above the 20% amount.
-You must always have at least 20% in equity in your property.
-Any equity over this 20% can be used as collateral for a line of credit against it.
-Example:

-1. 100k home, with 20k of my money/equity.
-Since I'm at 20% and have nothing above the 20%, I cannot get a HELOC
-2. 100k home, with 40k of my money/equity.
-Since I'm over the 20% threshold by 20k, I can get a HELOC for 20k
-3. 100k home, with 80k of my money/equity.
-Since I'm over the 20% threshold by 60k, i can get a HELOC for 60k

-These often come with low 1.7-2% introductory APRs for the first year.
-You can do strategic things here - Use that money to quickly pay off principle in another loan, and then pay this HELOC off using the lower % rate.
-Hawaii is known for really low APRs.

-Once the introductory rate is over, you can pay it off or cancel and open another HELOC with another bank lol.

-One thing to note is that HELOC % is calculated by the day, so any balance used in a month will be charged interest.
-Credit Cards on the other hand are only charged interest at the end of the month.
-Because of this, use your Credit Card for daily purchases and only use your HELOC to pay off your CC as needed.
-Credit Card will also return points on purchases.

-Combine a HELOC, with a CC, and Mortgage to do a Velocity Banking Strategy.
-Open a HELOC, and use a huge chunk to pay off the mortgage principle (same property or another - the earlier the loan section the bigger the payoff).
-Keep a zero balance in your checking.
-Any day to day activities, use your CC to pay it off.
-At the end of the month use the HELOC to pay the CC balance.
-Any extra income goes toward paying down the HELOC balance.
-Get it to zero before the rate rises.
-Cancel, then open another HELOC at the introductory rate.
-Garret Taira perfected this strategy.

 ### Velocity Banking Mortgage Payment Strategy

-The idea is to take out either HELOCS, 401k loans, or even CC's and pay off your principle as early as possible to get your mortgage payments into the section where you are paying less interest.
+The idea is to take out either HELOCs, 401k loans, or even CC's and pay off your principle as early as possible to get your mortgage payments into the section where you are paying less interest.
 This is super important in the front part of the loan, but less important toward the end.
 This is because the front end of the loan is loaded with mostly interest.
 You will need extra income every month to make this work.
 Here is an Example using my Aalii loan:

 Purchase Price: 285k
 Down payment (20%): 57k